confidential-computing/twi-wimse/draft-twi-reference-architecture.md

 ### Remote Attestation of Composite Workloads

-Confidential Workloads may by "Composite", i.e., span Trusted Execution Environments yet share a Workload Credential.
+Confidential Workloads may be "Composite", i.e., span Trusted Execution Environments yet share a Workload Credential.
 The details are to be defined at a later time.

 ## Provenance

-Existing fields inside X.509 certificates (e.g. a certificate serial number) or Workload Identity Tokens (e.g. the "jti" claim) can be used to unique tie the Workload Credential to the chain of events leading up to its issuance, as a result, no change is necessary.
+Existing fields inside X.509 certificates (e.g., a certificate serial number) or Workload Identity Tokens (e.g., the "jti" claim) can be used to uniquely tie the Workload Credential to the chain of events leading up to its issuance; as a result, no change is necessary.

 ### Workload Provenance

-Workload Provenance can be interrogated to receive the metadata pertaining to Workload, as below.
+Workload Provenance can be interrogated to receive the metadata pertaining to Workload, as follows:

 1. Workload Composition, i.e. a detailed list of components that comprise a Workload.
 This could be expressed as a Software Bill of Materials expressed in terms of industry standards, like SPDX or CycloneDX <TODO: add references?>.